aws/aws-sdk-php/docs/configuration.rst

         )
     );

+Make sure to include the ``'includes' => array('_aws'),`` line in your configuration file, because this extends the default configuration that makes all of the service clients available to the service builder.
+If this is missing, then you will get an exception when trying to retrieve a service client.

 You can use your custom configuration file with the ``Aws\Common\Aws`` class by passing the full path to the configuration file in the first argument of the ``factory()`` method: